milanaryal/milanaryal.github.io/src/_posts/2013-02-01-seventeen-helpful-steps.md

 ---
 title: "Seventeen helpful steps"
+description: "Explore the simple life with these steps and believe life is simple."
 date: 2013-02-01T12:02:53+05:45
-excerpt: "Explore the simple life with these steps and believe life is simple."
 ---

 1. Never give up on anybody; miracles happen every day.